AMF MiFID II investment firm authorisation in France

 8. What switches on at grant

-- IFR / IFD prudential reporting via SURFI + COREP-IFR
+- IFR / IFD prudential reporting via SURFI and COREP-IFR

-- AMF conduct returns — complaints, suitability outcomes, best-execution metrics
+- AMF conduct returns — complaints, suitability outcomes, best-execution metrics; see the conduct piece

 - AML obligations under CMF Articles L.561-1 onwards — TRACFIN reporting

-- Passporting notifications where services extend to other member states — see branch vs FoS
+- Passport notifications where services extend to other member states — see branch vs FoS

-Is the application filed with AMF or ACPR?
+Is the application filed with the AMF or the ACPR?

-A single dossier is submitted; both authorities receive it through the joint intake procedure.
+A single coordinated dossier is submitted; both authorities receive and work it through the joint intake procedure.
 The applicant deals with both during the feedback rounds.

 Can I offer crypto-asset services under a PSI licence?

-For services that fall within MiFID II financial instruments (security tokens, tokenised securities) — yes.
+For instruments that fall within MiFID II (security tokens, tokenised securities) — yes.
 For crypto-assets within MiCA scope — a separate CASP authorisation is required.

 How does client money work in France under MiFID II?

 The AMF Doctrine consolidates the AMF’s policy positions on investment-services topics.
-Cited frequently in the dossier — the firm must demonstrate awareness and application of the relevant doctrine pieces, particularly on marketing communications, suitability and inducements.
+The dossier must show awareness and application of the relevant pieces — particularly on marketing communications, suitability and inducements — because the AMF tests the programme against them.

-- Run the IFR Class 2 / Class 3 threshold test against your business plan.
+- Run the IFR Class 2 / Class 3 threshold test against the business plan, and model all three own-funds constraints (floor, fixed overheads, K-factors).

-- Engage AMF and ACPR in coordinated pre-application meetings.
+- Engage the AMF and the ACPR in coordinated pre-application meetings; build the dossier in French.

-- Build the MiFIR transaction-reporting layer alongside the application; it goes live on day one.
+- Build and test the MiFIR Article 26 transaction-reporting layer alongside the application; it goes live on day one.